 - Innovative ways to enable refugees to develop and use their talents make sense from both an economic and a human perspective

-Tech skills are transferable geographically, increasing the scope for trained refugees to relocate back to their regions of origin when it is safe to do so, and contribute to rebuilding their communities.
+Jobs in tech are transferable geographically, increasing the scope for trained refugees to relocate back to their regions of origin when it is safe to do so, and contribute to rebuilding their communities.